mark-torres10/personal_website/_posts/2023-11-28-working-with-bluesky.markdown

 ## Bluesky: an alternative to traditional social media

 In the world of big-tech social media platforms, this is not possible.
 But, a relatively new social media platform, [Bluesky](https://bsky.app/) makes it possible.
-Bluesky, a distributed text-based microblogging platform (essentially Twitter with just text; the UI even looks eerily similar to Twitter), aims to provide a social media experience with user control and decentralization at its core.
+Bluesky, a distributed text-based microblogging platform (essentially Twitter with just text, which makes sense given that Bluesky is a Twitter pet project from the Jack Dorsey era), aims to provide a social media experience with user control and decentralization at its core.

 ### The AT Protocol